Hiring in Singapore

 If a student wishes to work freely in the country, they may apply for a Work Holiday Pass instead, which is valid for up to six months.

-Leave your work permit application in good hands
+Let us Manage your work permit application

 Liaise with a dedicated immigration specialist when you engage our services.
 Whether it’s an initial application, appeal or renewal, we’ll attend to every step thoroughly.